Austin and the Texas Hill Country

 Dinosaur Valley State Park

 With 1,500 acres alongside the Paluxy River, this Texas State Park is also a National Natural Landmark.
-Purchased in 1968, the Dinosaur Valley State Park opened to the public in 1972.
-The big draw is the dinosaur footprints in the river though the park offers camping, picnic tables along with a playground.
+Purchased in 1968, Dinosaur Valley State Park opened to the public in 1972.
+The big draw is the dinosaur footprints in the river, though the park offers camping, picnic tables, and a playground.

 Upon entering, it’s impossible to miss Sinclair Oil dinosaurs from the 1964-65 World’s Fair in New York.
 Your dino lovers will want to get a pic with the mighty Tyrannosaurus Rex and the long-necked Apatosaurus.

 After the initial discovery in 1936, Peter Rose of Southern Methodist University determined that the sauropod was a new species.
-Named the Paluxysaurus jonesi, it was thought to be 60 to 70 feet long and 12 feet tall with an enormous neck and tail.
+Named the Paluxysaurus jonesi, it was considered 60 to 70 feet long and 12 feet tall with an enormous neck and tail.
 In 2009, it was named the official dinosaur of Texas.

-For dinosaur track viewing, bring water shoes or rubber boots for five sites on the Paluxy River.
-Use the official Dinosaur Valley State Park map for exact locations.
+For dinosaur track viewing, bring water shoes or rubber boots to five sites on the Paluxy River.
+The official Dinosaur Valley State Park map provides exact locations.

 Dinosaur World